brian-rose/atm320-thermodynamics/_sources/syllabus.md

 Course website:
 : [https://brian-rose.github.io/atm320-thermodynamics](https://brian-rose.github.io/atm320-thermodynamics)

+## Grading

-Grading (A-E, 3 credit):
+### Grading scheme (A-E, 3 credit)
-: - Homework assignments (roughly 6): 30%
+- Homework assignments (roughly 6): 30%
 - Reading responses: 10%
 - Two in-class exams: 15% each
+- Final exam: 30%

-  - Final exam _(Thursday December 7 2023, 10:30 am - 12:30 pm)_: 30%
+_The final exam will be held Thursday December 7 2023, 10:30 am - 12:30 pm)_

 ### Grading policies

-Late assignments and off-time exams are only allowed for University-recognized reasons ([https://www.albany.edu/health_center/medicalexcuse.shtml](https://www.albany.edu/health_center/medicalexcuse.shtml)).
+- Late assignments and off-time exams are only allowed for University-recognized reasons (<https://www.albany.edu/health_center/medicalexcuse.shtml>)

-**Homework assignments lose 20% of their value per late day** (i.e., an assignment turned in two days late cannot get better than 60%).
+- **Homework assignments lose 20% of their value per late day** (i.e., an assignment turned in two days late cannot get better than 60%).

-**Exception**: _one late day per student_ to be used at your discretion during the semester.
+    - **Exception**: _one late day per student_ to be used at your discretion during the semester.

-Percentage grades will be converted into letter grades based on the following formula:
+- Percentage grades will be converted into letter grades based on the following formula:

 _Formula TBD_

-### Textbooks and reading
+## Textbooks and reading

 The **required text** is [_A First Course in Atmospheric Thermodynamics_ by Grant W. Petty, Sundog Publishing, 2008](https://sundogpublishingstore.myshopify.com/products/a-first-course-in-atmospheric-thermodynamics-g-w-petty).